MicrosoftDocs/win32/desktop-src/ipc/writing-to-a-mailslot.md

 ---
-Description: 'How to write to a mailslot.
-Writing to a mailslot is similar to writing to a standard disk file.' ms.assetid: 'a69ba953-cd5c-487f-b9e0-dbd6c44b88b8'
+Description: How to write to a mailslot.
+Writing to a mailslot is similar to writing to a standard disk file. ms.assetid: a69ba953-cd5c-487f-b9e0-dbd6c44b88b8
 title: Writing to a Mailslot
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Writing to a Mailslot